joshuabenuck/seran-wiki/README.md

-# denowiki
+# seran-wiki
-Experiment to create a Deno based implementation of Federated Wiki
+Experiment to create a Deno based implementation of Federated Wiki.

 ## Install